blaze-slider/blaze-slider/website/docs/api/BlazeSlider.md

 )
 ```

-First argument is the `div.blaze-slider` element on which you want to initialize the slider

-Second argument is the blaze-slider [configuration](/docs/api/BlazeConfig)
+The first argument is the `div.blaze-slider` element on which you want to initialize the slider and the second argument is the blaze-slider [configuration](/docs/api/BlazeConfig)

 <br/>